Slurm History Ingestor

 Overview

-The Slurm History Ingestor is a standalone Go service that syncs job history from a Slurm HPC cluster's REST API into PostgreSQL for analytics and reporting.
+The Slurm History Ingestor is a standalone Go service that syncs job history from Slurm HPC clusters into PostgreSQL for analytics and reporting.

 Key Features: